TUdby/ServerThreadPool/README.md

 running every time it increased or decreased the amount.
 This is to show the thread manager in action.

 ## The Code
-The following sections go over the classes and what they do.
+The following are the classes and what they do.

 ### CapitalizeServer
 This creates the thread manager, asks it for the queue, then sets up the server and immediatley places every socket into the queue.